 Traffic AnalysisAn adversary who can eavesdrop on your email can see with whom you correspond even if the contents of the messages remain hidden.
 Sometimes inferences can be drawn from that information.
 For example, if the owner of a successful private company suddenly starts communicating with investment bankers, one could speculate that the company is about to go public.
 Traffic analysis countermeasures are far beyond the scope of this article, but users of encryption should be aware of the possibility that "they" know to whom you are writing, even though they can't read the messages.

 It is increasingly the case that email systems use TLS/SSL encryption between client and server, and from one email server to another.
 Although that makes traffic analysis more difficult, he header information of email messages is necessarily unencrypted while the message is "at rest," either on a server or at the origin or destination.
-An adversary with access to an email provider's servers can read all of the header information: sender, recipients, subject, and the rest.
+An adversary with access to an email provider's servers can read all of the header information: sender, recipients, and the rest, and possibly subjects.
+Some adversaries, like governments, might be able to compel access to email providers' servers.
 Of course, if the adversary can install monitoring software on the computer at the origin or destination, no part of the message is secure, even if the body is encrypted.

 Digital CertificatesIf Evil Eve the Eavesdropper could somehow replace Alice's public key with Eve's own, then Eve would be able to read messages intended for Alice.
 We guard against that by embedding public keys in digital certificates.
 A self-signed digital certificate is a digest (electronic fingerprint) of the public key and identifying data, computed using a cryptographic hash function and encrypted with the owner's private key.
 Because public and private keys are cryptographic inverses of one another, anyone can compute the digest of Alice's digital certificate, then use Alice's public key (from the certificate) to decrypt the digest from the certificate, and finally compare the two.
 In theory, if the two digests match, one should be able to trust the public key.
 In practice, a self-signed digital certificate provides no significant protection against replacing both the public key and the encrypted fingerprint.
 Self-signing does protect the certificate from tampering.